 Fuel poverty is the inability to keep warm in your own home.
 This can be down to low incomes, high costs because you can’t afford the heating bills and or/ because your heating system is inadequate and you don’t have the money to sort it out.
 Poor housing‚ low incomes and a need for more heat than usual combine to cause fuel poverty.
 A fuel poor household is one which needs to spend more than 10% of its income on all fuel use and to heat its home to an adequate standard of warmth.

 Fuel poverty is growing and deepening.
 Over the last ten years‚ average domestic electricity and gas bills increased by over 50% and 40% respectively.
 Increasing energy prices and housing costs are bad news for everyone‚ but affects those in fuel poverty the most.
-In 2019 more than 341,000 households in London can’t afford to heat their homes properly.
+In 2019 more than 404,000 households in London can’t afford to heat their homes properly.
 This fuel poverty leads to poor thermal comfort and deepens health inequalities.
 It can even lead to death.
-Excess winter deaths in England and Wales in 2017/18 were the highest on record since 1975/76.
-16,890 of the 56,300 excess winter deaths recorded 2017/18 were identified as preventable and the result of living in a cold home.
+There were 2880 recorded Excess winter deaths (excluding COVID -19) in London in 2019/20.
+Many of these preventable deaths can be linked to people living in a cold home.

 Our Energy Doctors focus on physical and behavioural changes which can reduce energy usage and costs.
 The Energy Doctor can review energy bills, check heating controls, contact suppliers and fit energy efficient measures.
 The measures which are may be provided as part of the home visit are as follows:

 The SHINE hub offer support to clients in arrears with their gas or electricity supplier.
 Advice and support varies on a case by case basis but tends to cover: